silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 an exit), and give control to the kernel to perform the exit with the specified exit code.

 So that was more than a little confusing and difficult.
-Thankfully, only crazy people actually write machine code by hand like we just did.
+But this is hopefully the last time you'll ever need to touch machine code; only crazy people actually write machine code by hand like we just did.
 I just wanted to demonstrate that you can type out instructions as bytes and make the computer do things.

 Modify the `sevn` program to have a different exit code.
 {: .exercise}